mydaytrip/partner-api/source/includes/trip-api.md

 409         | Booking has already been cancelled.

 ## Details endpoint

+This endpoint returns details of a booked trip.
+It provides the status of the booking, information about the trip option and the data that were provided when booking the trip.

 > To get details of a booked trip, use the following call: